philiptn/mkv-auto/README.md

 Tip!
 Save this repository on a fast storage medium (NVMe SSD is optimal), as the process of unpacking and repacking mkv files benefits greatly from high read/write performance.
 Alternatively, point the `TEMP_DIR` variable (from `user.ini`) to a fast storage medium.

 1. Place the mkv files inside the `input/` folder (files inside folders are also supported).
 Alternatively, a custom input folder can be specified using `--input_folder` option.
-The utility will then copy all the files to `<mkv-auto folder>/.tmp/` unless another `TEMP_DIR` is specified.
+Enclosing the directories in double quotes (`--input_folder "folder/input media"`) is recommended to prevent any parsing errors.
+The utility will then copy all the files to `<mkv-auto folder>/.tmp/` unless a custom `TEMP_DIR` is specified.
 2. Activate the Python virtual environment using `source venv/bin/activate`
-3. Run the utility using `python3 mkv-auto.py` (this will pull the files from `input/` and place them in `output/`).
-To use other input and output folders, use the `--input_folder` and `--output_folder` options.
-Enclosing the directories in double quotes (`--input_folder "folder/input media"`) is recommended to prevent any parsing errors.
+3. Run the utility using `python3 mkv-auto.py`
 4. Processed files can then be found in the output folder, categorized as either a movie (`output/Movies/movie.mkv`) or TV Show (`output/TV Shows/tv show name/tv.show.name.S01E01.mkv`).
 5. To exit the Python virtual environment, run `deactivate` in the terminal.